AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 ***Bolt Dash.*** *Trigger:* The Raijū takes damage from a Ranged Attack. *Response:* The Raijū dashes up to 50 feet towards the creature that triggered the reaction without provoking Opportunity Attacks.
 :
-***Abosrb Energy.*** *Trigger:* A creature the Raijū sees ends their turn. *Response---Constitution Saving Throw:* DC 16, each charged creature within 120 feet. *Failure:* 7 (2d6) Lightning damage, the Raijū is healed for that amount, and the target loses charge. *Success:* The target loses charge.
+***Absorb Energy.*** *Trigger:* A creature the Raijū sees ends their turn. *Response---Constitution Saving Throw:* DC 16, each charged creature within 120 feet. *Failure:* 7 (2d6) Lightning damage, the Raijū is healed for that amount, and the target loses charge. *Success:* The target loses charge.

 }}